Aino Henssen

 Aino Marjatta Henssen (12 April 1925, Elberfeld – 29 August 2011, Marburg), was a German lichenologist and systematist.
 Her father, Gottfried Henssen, was a folklorist and her mother was Finnish.

 Education and career

-Henssen began her studies in Biology in Freiburg, Germany, before continuing in Marburg, Germany.
-She obtained her doctorate in 1953, which focused on the physiology of Spirodela polyrhiza.
+Henssen began her studies in biology in Freiburg, Germany, before continuing in Marburg.
+She obtained her doctorate in 1953, which focused on the physiology of the aquatic plant Spirodela polyrhiza.
 In 1963, she became the curator of the Botanisches Institut at Philipps-Universität in Marburg, Germany.
-Following her habilitation in 1965, she was appointed in 1970 to the position of Associate Professor for thallophyte studies.
+Following her habilitation in 1965, she was appointed in 1970 to the position of associate professor for thallophyte studies.
 She retired in 1990.